-Washington police seek ‘armed and dangerous’ suspect after shooting - latest

-Washington shooting - live: Richland police seek ‘armed and dangerous’ suspect after Fred Meyer store attack
+Hunt for shooter as Fred Meyer shoppers describe running for cover - latest

-Police in Richland, Washington are responding to a possible active shooter at a Fred Meyer grocery store.
+Police in Richland, Washington have responded to a shooting at a Fred Meyer grocery store.

 Initial reports were that at least one person was wounded inside the store by a man with a handgun, but it is now understood that one person is dead and at least one other is wounded.
+Eyewitnesses claim to have heard as many as a dozen shots.

 Employees and customers hid and sheltered in place in stock rooms, restrooms, the pharmacy and offices until police could reach them to escort them to safety.